Contact Us (323) 455-2498

-What are Traumatic Brain Injuries (TBI)?
+What Are Traumatic Brain Injuries (TBI)?

 A traumatic brain injury (TBI) is an injury that disrupts the brain’s normal function.
 It could be mild, moderate, or severe.
 It could be a mild concussion or even an injury that leads to paralysis.

-Common causes of traumatic brain injuries include car accidents, sports injuries, and slip-and-fall accidents.
+Common causes of traumatic brain injuries in California include car accidents, sports injuries, and slip-and-fall accidents.
 Violence and blasts that are common in military settings are also causes of traumatic brain injuries, as they can lead to both direct and indirect brain injuries.

 Mild traumatic brain injury, also referred to as a concussion, is an injury that usually results in temporary brain dysfunction.
 Symptoms may include headaches, dizziness, and confusion, which often resolve within weeks.
 However, even mild TBIs can lead to long-term issues if not properly treated.

-Typically, moderate traumatic brain injuries are more severe than mild TBI.
+Typically, moderate traumatic brain injuries are more severe than mild TBIs.
 Moderate TBIs may result in unconsciousness lasting from a few minutes to hours.
 These injuries often cause longer-lasting symptoms such as persistent headaches, memory problems, and behavioral changes.

 Furthermore, severe TBIs can cause permanent damage and lead to disabilities that require lifelong care.
 Victims may experience loss of physical coordination, cognitive decline, and emotional instability.
 The impact on daily life is profound, affecting not only the individual but their family as well.

-Why is Compensation Important for TBI Victims?
+Why Is Compensation Important for TBI Victims?

 Traumatic brain injuries can have a devastating impact on both the victim and their family.
 The physical, emotional, and financial toll is immense on TBI victims as they often face mounting medical bills, costly rehabilitation, and loss of income due to the inability to return to work.
+Compensation for a TBI helps cover medical expenses and lost wages.
+It also covers non-economic damages like compensation for pain and suffering, emotional distress, and loss of quality of life.

 What is the Average Settlement for Traumatic Brain Injury Case?